PKBeam/AMWin-RP/README.md

 ## Usage

+Only the [Microsoft Store](https://apps.microsoft.com/store/detail/apple-music-preview/9PFHDD62MXS1) version of Apple Music is supported.
+The app must be open and currently playing music in order for the rich presence to show.

 The app runs in the background, minimised to the system tray.

 It can be closed by right-clicking on the tray icon and selecting "Exit".